ADAGP – Bétonsalon Research and production grant 2026

 Bétonsalon and the ADAGP share a common commitment to working closely with artists, promoting visual heritage, and rereading and exploring ignored areas of art history.
 They have joined forces to offer a research grant program enabling an artist to develop a research project over several months on issues of image representation, production and circulation, based on archival collections.

-Initiated in 2017 with the Bibliothèque Kandisky, initially around the Marc Vaux collection, then extended in 2022 to the entire photography archives of the Bibliothèque Kandinsky, the grant will be associated in 2025 with the Archives de la critique d’art, in Rennes.
+Initiated in 2017 with the Bibliothèque Kandisky, initially around the Marc Vaux collection, then extended in 2022 to the entire photography archives, the grant has been associated in 2025 with the Archives de la critique d’art, in Rennes.
+This 9th edition of the grant is intended to allow an artist to develop a research and production project based on all the archives of the Bibliothèque Kandisky, accessible via these links:

 Artistic committee and selection process

-The research period will run through September 2025 to June 2026, and will conclude with a public presentation as part of a group show at Bétonsalon and the contemporary art center Les Capucins, in Embrun, Hautes-Alpes, in the second half of 2026.
+The research period will run through September 2026 to June 2027, and will conclude with a public presentation as part of a show at Bétonsalon in 2028.

 How to apply